Jack-DigitalExpat/Jack-DigitalExpat/README.md

 - 💞️ I’m looking to collaborate on sysadmin projects or scenarios to fill out my portfolio.
 - 📫 How to reach me email, bluesky, mastadon selfhosted

 - ⚡ Fun fact: I lived in Asia for over 20 years.
-So long that I feel like a foreigner after returning to my home country.
+So long that I feel like a foreigner after returning to my home, Oregon USA.

 <!---
 This page is under construction.